 Many versions of loukaniko are mixtures of both pork and lamb.
 I don’t often have lamb in the house, but I do have venison as a stand-in, so my mixture is about two-thirds wild boar with one-third venison trimmings.
 You can alter that ratio as much as you want.

 Loukaniko is best cooked on a grill over an open fire.
 But you can use it in stews or cook it in a frying pan, too.

 GREEK LOUKANIKO SAUSAGE

-If you are wondering about the red color on the cooked one above it is because I added a pinch of Instacure No. 1, a nitrite that helps the flavor and protects the sausage from bacterial issues while it smokes at low temperatures: I smoked several pounds of these links for the party at about 110 degrees for several hours before finishing them with a kiss from the grill.
+Many loukaniko recipes call for smoking the links, or at least drying them for a couple days.
+If you do this, add a pinch of Instacure No. 1, a nitrite that helps the flavor and protects the sausage from bacterial issues while it smokes at low temperatures: Typically I smoke several pounds of these links for the party at about 110ºF for several hours before finishing them with a kiss from the grill.

 SOME SAUSAGE-MAKING NOTES:

 - Make sure everything you deal with — meat, liquids, equipment — is very cold, as in close to freezing.
 This really matters, not so much for sanitation, although that’s important, but for the final texture of your sausage.
 Warm ingredients won’t bind well.